Board of Directors FAQ

 The Nominating Committee ensures that all board candidates meet established criteria for GALA leadership and help to identify potential future leaders.
 Their goal is to ensure that the GALA has a board that is balanced, representative of the membership, and equipped to lead the association.

 What happens once I submit the candidacy form?

-Staff and the Nominating Committee will review your application to ensure you are eligible.
-We will begin preparing your candidate webpage and materials.
-You will receive the prepped page for review and any notes from Alicia Deadrick (Membership & Engagement manager).
+GALA staff and the Nominating Committee will review your application to ensure you meet the eligibility and qualifications requirements.
+You will receive an update on your status from Alicia Deadrick (Membership & Engagement Manager), who will be your point-of-contact throughout the elections.
+GALA will create your candidate webpage and campaign materials (social media assets, etc.) using the information provided on the application form.
 Once GALA makes the official announcement of candidates, you may start your campaign.

 What are the campaign guidelines?

 GALA promotes all candidates equally via email and social media.
 GALA does not distribute any “campaign” e-mails to the membership on behalf of the candidates or share mailing lists.
 However, you are welcome to get in touch with your personal contacts directly.
 We also encourage you to share your candidacy on social media sites and at industry events.
 Please do not distribute any emails or links to the candidate pages until after the official GALA announcement.

 The GALA Board sets the strategic direction of the association and provides oversight and stewardship of GALA's operations and resources.
 It also represents the diverse interests of GALA's stakeholders in decision making.
 The Board is the authority responsible for the governance of GALA.
 As the governing body, the Board establishes policy, and monitors implementation of policy, by GALA’s staff under the direction of the Executive Director.